graffiti149/B99_S8_Spoiler_ChromeExtension/README.md

 6. Select the folder where you have unzipped the file
 7. An Extension by the name "Hide B99 Spoilers" must appear on the extensions page
 8. Click the bottom right button
-9. Refresh the page and you will be saved from recent Brooklyn Nine Nine Season 8
+9. Refresh the page and you will be saved from recent Brooklyn Nine Nine Season 8 Spoilers